 \subsection{Two-stage Method with Automated Hyperparameter Tuning}

-This method leverages the sophisticated \autosklearn{}~\cite{feurer-neurips15a} tool that uses bayesian optimization methods for automated hyperparameter tuning of~\sklearn{} regression models.
-The metric of ``2-stage Auto" is the mean squared error of the predicted costs, which does not reduce decision error directly.
-Because of the limitation of multioutput regression in \autosklearn{} v0.14.6, the choices of the predictor in 2-stage Auto only include five models: k-nearest neighbor (KNN), decision tree, random forest, extra-trees, and Gaussian process.
-Even with these limitations, \autosklearn{} can achieve a low regret.
-Although the training of 2-stage Auto is time-consuming, it is still a competitive method.
+This method leverages the sophisticated \autosklearn{}~\cite{feurer-neurips15a} tool that uses Bayesian optimization methods for the automated hyperparameter tuning of the~\sklearn{} regression models.
+The metric of ``2-stage Auto" is the mean squared error of the predicted coefficients, which does not directly reduce the decision error.
+Due to the limitation of multi-output regression in \autosklearn{} v0.14.6, the choices of the predictor in 2-stage Auto are restricted to five models: k-nearest neighbor (KNN), decision tree, random forest, extra trees, and Gaussian process.
+Despite these constraints, \autosklearn{} can achieve low regret.
+Although 2-stage Auto training is time-consuming, it remains a competitive method.